Azure/azure-rest-api-specs/documentation/openapi-authoring-automated-guidelines.md

 }
 ```

 Links: [Index](#index) | [Error vs. Warning](#error-vs-warning) | [Automated Rules](#automated-rules) | [RPC](#rpc-violations): [Errors](#rpc-errors) or [Warnings](#rpc-warnings) | [SDK](#sdk-violations): [Errors](#sdk-errors) or [Warnings](#sdk-warnings)

-### <a name="S2014" />S2014 SubscriptionIdParameterInOperations
+### <a name="R2014" />R2014 SubscriptionIdParameterInOperations/ServiceDefinitionParameters
-**Output Message**: Parameter "subscriptionId" is not allowed in the operations section, define it in the global parameters section instead
+**Output Message**: Parameter "subscriptionId" is not allowed in the operations section, define it in the global parameters section instead/Parameter "{0}" is referenced but not defined in the global parameters section of Service Definition

-**Description**: `subscriptionId` must not be an operation parameter.
+**Description**: `subscriptionId` must not be an operation parameter and must be declared in the global parameters section.

 **Why the rule is important**: Per ARM guidelines, `subscriptionId` must be set as a property on the generated client instead of the method signature.